-Ray Solomon can leave his home town behind.
-His wife and daughter, too.
-But Ray’s past actions and his thirst for alcohol seemed to have made the trip to his new home in the foothills of Southern Appalachia, where his attempt to live the life he’d always dreamed of falls apart in brutal fashion.
+Ray Solomon can leave his hometown behind.
+His wife and daughter too.
+But Ray’s past actions and his thirst for alcohol have followed him to the foothills of Southern Appalachia.
+Here, his attempt to start a new life on peaceful Lake Olivia falls apart in brutal fashion.

-It was the final day of the 1982 World’s Fair and Finley Cross’s annual Halloween party brought about the culmination of all the big money, big cars, big houses, big bags of coke, and monstrous egos.
-The next day, as the masks lay strewn about the floors of the criminally wealthy, Alan and Sherry Thomas will suffer the worst hangover of them all.
+It was the final day of the 1982 World’s Fair and banker Finley Cross’s annual Halloween party epitomized the era of endless money, luxury cars, grandiose homes, bulging bags of coke, and bloated egos.
+But the next day, as masks lay strewn about the floors of the criminally wealthy, the hangovers would not be relieved with aspirin and a Bloody Mary.